doefom/statamic-table-of-contents/README.md

 Keep in mind that you should **always use both modifiers** together to ensure that the table of contents links to the correct headings.
 Using only one of the modifiers will probably not produce the desired results.

-Now let's break down the two modifiers:
+Now let's break down the two modifiers.

 ### The `toc` Modifier